cvignac/DiGress/README.md

 Warning: The paper experiments were run with an old version of the code.
-We have incorporated the changes into the public version to create this branch, but we did not test it thoroughly yet.
+We have incorporated the changes into the public version to create this branch, but we have not tested thoroughly yet.
 Please tell us if you find any bugs.

 This branch contains the code for the guidance model